 "Through his creation of the Andre Dawson Foundation, Inc. and his charitable efforts with children with disabilities, Andre is an excellent example of what a Lifetime Achievement Award honoree should be," Hixson said.
 "The Major League Baseball Players Alumni Association congratulates Andre on this distinguished honor."

-Other awards presented at the Legends for Youth Dinner include the Heart & Hustle Award and the Brooks Robinson Community Service Award.
-The Brooks Robinson Community Service Award will be presented to a player who embodies dedication and service to his community.
-The 13th annual Heart and Hustle Award will also be presented to the active player who demonstrates a passion for the game of baseball and best embodies the values, spirit and traditions of the game.
+The 13th annual Heart and Hustle Award will also be presented at the Legends for Youth Dinner, given to an active player who demonstrates a passion for the game of baseball and best embodies the values, spirit and traditions of the game.

 MLBPAA allocates proceeds from the dinner to the Legends for Youth Baseball Clinic series.
 The Legends for Youth program is a series of free baseball clinics designed to provide children with positive role models, teach young players baseball fundamentals and promote the game of baseball.
 Former players, such as George Foster, Bobby Grich, Ferguson Jenkins, Brooks Robinson, Harmon Killebrew, Orlando Cepeda and Tom Seaver, have participated in past clinics.This story was not subject to the approval of Major League Baseball or its clubs.